 Golf Scholarships by the Numbers

-Well, hang on.
-Let’s take a closer look.
+Now, let’s look at the NCAA Division 1, Division 2, NAIA, and NJCAA (Junior Colleges).
 Each division and gender is only allowed only a limited number of scholarships per team.

 - Division 1 men: 4.5 scholarships